-Revolutionary Development and Hoi Chanh workers have been attacked repeatedly.
+In 16 weeks, from February to June, 81 Revolutionary Development workers were killed, 99 wounded, and 13 abducted.
+In the same period the Viet Cong killed 31 Hoi Chanh workers, wounded 22, and abducted 10.
 The Hoi Chanh are those who have responded to the Government appeal to defect from the Viet Cong.
 More than anything else, the Viet Cong appears to fear successful reform programs.